-- > Meeting with Patrick Goff, City Manager, Wheat Ridge - > Meeting with City of Lakewood re: The Bend development Urban Renewal Authority - > Attend CAL Legislative Committee meeting - ➤ Meeting with Renny Fagan, Library Board Trustee - ➤ Meet with Joe Kerby, Jefferson County Manager - > Attend Urban Libraries Council Director/CEO meeting - Attend Jeffco Connections Board meeting and present the Member Spotlight on JCPL - > Attend Jeffco EDC Board Kick Off event - Attend meeting of the Personnel Board of the Jefferson County Elected/Appointed Officials - Meet with Jo Schantz, executive director, Jefferson County Library Foundation (JCLF) - ➤ Hold JCPL All Staff Town Hall - Meeting with Dan Conway, Jeffco Chief Financial Officer only County Library Foundation, Inc., a Colorado non-profit corporation (the "Library Foundation"), and the Jeff erson County Public Library (the "Library").
-The Donor, Library Foundation, and Library are colle ectively referred to herein as the "parties", and hereby agree as follows: RECITALS A The Donor desires to make a donation in the amount of \$\(\frac{3,000}{}\) (the "Donation") in support of the Conifer Library Teen Area (the "Project"); and 100 В The Library Foundation and the Library are proud to recognize the Donation by providing name recognition rights to the Donor at the Project, as more fully set forth herein.
-AGREEMENT AGREEMENT N OW, THEREFORE, the parties hereto agree as follows: - ' to try xxxxx orte, the parties hereto agree as follows.
-1. The Donor pledges to make a Donation to the Library Foundation of \$ 3,000 , payable in one lump sum on or before Feb.
+- > Meeting with Patrick Goff, City Manager, Wheat Ridge - > Meeting with City of Lakewood re: The Bend development Urban Renewal Authority - > Attend CAL Legislative Committee meeting - ➤ Meeting with Renny Fagan, Library Board Trustee - ➤ Meet with Joe Kerby, Jefferson County Manager - > Attend Urban Libraries Council Director/CEO meeting - Attend Jeffco Connections Board meeting and present the Member Spotlight on JCPL - > Attend Jeffco EDC Board Kick Off event - Attend meeting of the Personnel Board of the Jefferson County Elected/Appointed Officials - Meet with Jo Schantz, executive director, Jefferson County Library Foundation (JCLF) - > Hold JCPL All Staff Town Hall - Meeting with Dan Conway, Jeffco Chief Financial Officer only County Library Foundation, Inc., a Colorado non-profit corporation (the "Library Foundation"), and the Jeff erson County Public Library (the "Library").
+The Donor, Library Foundation, and Library are colle ectively referred to herein as the "parties", and hereby agree as follows: RECITALS Α The Donor desires to make a donation in the amount of \$\(\frac{3,000}{}\) (the "Donation") in support of the Conifer Library Teen Area (the "Project"); and ъ The Library Periodetics and the Library are arrest to receive the Denville 1 ь .
+The Library Foundation and the Library are proud to recognize the Donation by providing name recognition rights to the Donor at the Project, as more fully set forth herein.
+AGREEMENT N OW, THEREFORE, the parties hereto agree as follows: 1.
+The Donor pledges to make a Donation to the Library Foundation of \$ 3,000, payable in one lump sum on or before Feb.
 28, 2025 , to aid funding of the Project.
-2. Donation payments are to be payable to the Jefferson County Library Foundation, Inc., and mailed or hand delivered to the following address: Inffantas Country Library Francisco Luc Jefferson County Library Foundation, Inc. 10790 W 50 th Ave., Suite 200 Wheat Ridge CO 80033.
-3 The Donor, Library Foundation, and Library agree that the Donation will be used for the ٥.
-Project, and as an expression of appreciation the name Judy Atwater and Wilma Wheeler ("Donor Name") shall be displayed at the Project site. ( = / / 4.
-The Donation may be invested, commingled, or merged with and become part of the general endowment funds and investment assets of the Library Foundation.
+2 Donation payments are to be payable to the Jefferson County Library Foundation, Inc., and ۷. mailed or hand delivered to the following address: mand of hand derivered to the following address.
+Jefferson County Library Foundation, Inc. 10790 W 50 th Ave., Suite 200 Wheat Ridge CO 80033.
+3. The Donor, Library Foundation, and Library agree that the Donation will be used for the Project, and as an expression of appreciation the nameJudy Atwater and Wilma Wheeler ("Donor Name") shall be displayed at the Project site.
+1 The Donation may be invested, commingled, or merged with and become part of the general ٦. endowment funds and investment assets of the Library Foundation.
 Guidelines established by the Library Foundation Board of Trustees from time to time determine the investment, allocation of return on investment, and distribution of endowment funds and the allocation of income, loss, fees and expenses associated with endowment funds and securing and administering endowment funds.
 The Donation and all accounting of the Donation will be subject to these guidelines.